SS Archimedes: Dover trials

 Following these repairs, the British Admiralty arranged with Smith to undertake a new series of trials for Archimedes at Dover.
 Captain Edward Chappell, RN, was appointed by the Admiralty to oversee the trials and write a report.
 From April to May 1840, Archimedes was tested against the Navy's fastest Dover-Calais mail packets, the paddlewheelers Ariel, Beaver, Swallow and Widgeon.

 The most telling of these trials were against Widgeon, which was not only the fastest of the mail packets, but also the closest ship in size and horsepower to Archimedes.
 Widgeon proved to be slightly faster than Archimedes in smooth seas, but Chappell concluded that as the latter had a lower horsepower-to-weight ratio, the screw propeller as a means of propulsion had proven "equal, if not superior, to that of the ordinary paddle-wheel."
 This finding was more decisive than it may appear, because from a naval perspective, screw propulsion had only to prove itself approximately equal in efficiency to paddlewheel propulsion, as paddlewheels had well recognized shortcomings in military use.
 These included the exposure of the paddlewheel and its engines to enemy fire, as well as the reduction of space available for the placement of cannon which impinged upon a warship's broadside firepower.
 Chappell's report would later lead to the adoption of screw propulsion by the Navy (see Legacy section below).

 Circumnavigation of Britain and other voyages

-With the conclusion of the Dover trials, Archimedes was placed at the disposal of Captain Chappell for a circumnavigation of Britain, which took place in July 1840.
-This voyage presented an opportunity to not only conduct further tests, but also to allow inspection of the technology by shipowners, engineers and scientists in ports throughout the country.
+Following the conclusion of the Dover trials, Archimedes was assigned to Captain Chappell for a voyage around Britain, commencing in July 1840.
+This journey provided an occasion not only to conduct additional tests but also to showcase the technology to shipowners, engineers, and scientists at various ports across the nation.
 Archimedes completed the 2,006 mi voyage at an average speed in excess of 7 mph, and a maximum speed under ideal conditions of 10.9 mph.

 With the completion of this voyage, Archimedes made a passage from Plymouth to Oporto, Portugal in the record time of 68½ hours.
 The ship subsequently made further voyages to Antwerp, to Amsterdam via the North Holland Canal, and to various other ports on the continent, exciting interest in the new propulsion method everywhere.